cmubig/arc-icra23/calls.md

 - Challenge submissions (4 pages, excluding references)
 - Short papers (4 pages, excluding references)

-We will follow the submission guidelines specified by ICLR 2022 which can be found [here](https://iclr.cc/Conferences/2022/CallForPapers).
+We will follow the submission guidelines specified by IJCAI 2022 which can be found <a href="https://ijcai-22.org/calls-papers/" target="_blank">here</a>.

 ## Organising Committee